 Advisor Role and Responsibilities

-The academic advisor serves as a coordinator of the student’s educational experiences and assists students in realizing the education benefits available to them.
-The advisor’s task is to guide the student toward accepting responsibilities for mature academic decision making.
+The academic advisor serves as a coordinator of the student’s educational experiences and assists students in realizing the educational benefits available to them.
+The advisor’s task is to guide the student toward accepting responsibilities for mature academic decision-making.
 If the advisor and the student take responsibility for their share of the partnership, then both should have a rich and satisfying experience.
 As such, the academic advisor’s responsibilities include the following:

 - Inform students of the nature of the advisor/student relationship.

 - Designate and post hours available for advising.

 - Assist students in selecting a realistic program consistent with their abilities and interests.